darktrace/ossensor-container/fargate/README.md

 ## Network Whitelist and Blacklist

 The osSensor allows for a whitelist and blacklist to limit listening interfaces.
-If no blacklist/whitelist is provided, the osSensor will listen on all interfaces; in some environments this may result in duplicated traffic and therefore an increase in bandwidth usage.
+If no blacklist/whitelist is provided, the osSensor will listen on all interfaces except loopback; in some environments this may result in duplicated traffic and therefore an increase in bandwidth usage.
 The blacklist and whitelist support `egrep` Regular Expression syntax.
 Where the scope of the whitelist and blacklist overlap, the blacklist will take priority.

 + Where a whitelist is provided, the osSensor will disregard all traffic other than that passing through the whitelisted interfaces.